Roster Rules and Regulations

-- Players occupying roster spots 1-20 count against the club’s 2014 salary budget of $3,100,000, and are referred to collectively as the club’s Salary Budget Players.
+- Players occupying roster spots 1-20 count against the club’s 2015 salary budget of $3,490,000, and are referred to collectively as the club’s Senior Roster.

 * See section entitled Allocation Money below, under Player Acquisition Mechanisms, for details on buying down a player’s budget charge.

-- Players occupying roster spots 21-30 do not count against the club’s salary budget, and are referred to collectively as the club’s Off-Budget Players (maximum of 10 per team).
+- Players occupying roster spots 21-28 do not count against the club’s salary budget, and are referred to collectively as the club’s Supplemental Roster (maximum of eight per team).

-- All Generation adidas players are Off-Budget players.
+- All Generation adidas players are Supplemental Roster players.

-- The remaining roster slots must belong to domestic players.
-For clubs based in the United States, a domestic player is either a U.S. citizen, a permanent resident (green card holder) or the holder of other special status (e.g., refugee or asylum status).
+- The remaining roster spots must be filled by Domestic Players.
+For clubs based in the United States, a Domestic Player is a U.S. citizen, a permanent resident (green card holder) or the holder of other special status (e.g., refugee or asylum status).

-- The three MLS clubs based in Canada – Montreal Impact, Toronto FC and Vancouver Whitecaps FC – began with eight international slots, but their domestic slots may be filled with either Canadian or U.S. domestic players.
+- The three MLS clubs based in Canada -- the Montreal Impact, Toronto FC and Vancouver Whitecaps FC -- were given eight international roster spots when they joined the League, but their domestic spots may be filled with either Canadian or U.S. domestic players.

-- MLS clubs based in Canada are required to have a minimum of three Canadian domestic players on their rosters.
+- MLS clubs based in Canada are required to have a minimum of three Canadian domestic players on their roster.